chasgames/EZ-Server-Provisioning/README.md

 Maybe seperate the scripts

 Use a curses based menu system so you can pick and chose what you want
+- this is done, need to find out where to actually put the scripts

-need to add this curses frontend to the script and change up the if statments to accept the arguments (0,1) from curses
+- then we need to make sure that all the if statments and varibales are changed to accept arguments from the dialog

 Some way to change the user when installing the authenticator to the user that was created during earlier part of the script